India Tours

 13 Day: Jaipur – Fatehpur Sikri – Agra (240 kms: 6 hrs)

-Today morning after breakfast check out the hotel and drive to Agra.
-Enroute stop over at Fatehpur Sikri, the old deserted town of the Mughal kingdom, built in red sandstone in honour of Saint Salim Chisti who blessed birth of 3 sons to Emperor Akbar.
-Notable among them is the Diwane e Khas; Punch Mahal, the Tomb of Salim Chisti, and the Buland Darwaza, one of the largest and tallest gateways in the world.
-After visit… proceed to Agra, on arrival transfer to the hotel.
-In the evening one should visit Oswal Emporium to watch the replica of Taj Mahal it took 10 years for the artists to build this artistic epitome, also enjoy light and sound show “Mohabbat-the-Taj: the saga of love”, the only show of its kind in India!
-Return to the hotel for overnight stay.
+After breakfast, check out from the hotel and drive to Agra.
+En route, stop at Fatehpur Sikri, the historic Mughal capital built in red sandstone by Emperor Akbar in honour of Saint Salim Chishti.
+Explore key structures including the Diwan-i-Khas, Panch Mahal, the revered Tomb of Salim Chishti, and the grand Buland Darwaza, one of the largest gateways in the world.
+After the visit, continue your journey to Agra.
+On arrival, you will be assisted to your hotel.
+In the evening, you may visit Oswal Emporium to view a detailed replica of the Taj Mahal, crafted over several years.
+Later, enjoy the light and sound show “Mohabbat-e-Taj”, depicting the timeless story behind the monument.
+Return to the hotel for an overnight stay.

 14 Day: Agra – Varanasi (By Train)